shtayeb/RssFeed/Readme.md

 ```

 ## TODO

+### Not Started

+- Pagination for posts list page
+- Email notification for your feed - when new post is added

+- Create feed follow/unfollow CRUD
+- user followings feeds page
+- /user/feeds scoped to the user

+### Done
 - [x] Use session management package
 - [x] Setup Middleware
 - [x] Setup Middleware group with go-chi for authenticated routes